royalapplications/docs/src/r2023/royalts/reference/gateways/azurebastion.md

 - **Native client support** must be enabled

 ### Local Machine
-- The Azure CLI tools must be installed (`az` commands)
+- The [Azure CLI tools](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) must be installed (`az` commands).
-- The `bastion` extenstion for the Azure CLI must be installed
+- The `bastion` [extenstion](https://learn.microsoft.com/en-us/cli/azure/azure-cli-extensions-list) for the Azure CLI must be [installed](https://learn.microsoft.com/en-us/cli/azure/azure-cli-extensions-overview#how-to-install-extensions).
-- `az login` may be required to be called to authenticate your Azure account before you can use the Azure Bastion integration
+- `az login` may be required to be called to authenticate your Azure account before you can use the Azure Bastion integration.

 At the core, Royal TS will use the installed Azure CLI to open a web socket with local portforwarding by calling the `az network bastion tunnel` command.